Monica Ferrell

 Shana Monica Ferrell (born November 8, 1975) is an American poet and fiction writer.
-In 2007 she was awarded the Kathryn A. Morton Prize for her debut book of poems, Beasts for the Chase.
-Her novel The Answer Is Always Yes was published by Random House in 2008.
+In 2007, she was awarded the Kathryn A. Morton Prize for her debut book of poems, Beasts for the Chase.
+Her novel, The Answer Is Always Yes, was published by Random House in 2008.
 Her third book, a poetry collection entitled You Darling Thing, was published by Four Way Books in 2018 and was named a New & Noteworthy selection by The New York Times.
 It became a finalist for the Believer Book Award in Poetry and for the Kingsley Tufts Poetry Award.
+Her fourth book, and third collection of poems, The Future, is being published by Four Way Books in 2026.

 Early life and education

 Ferrell was born in New Delhi, India to a Punjabi mother and an American father.
-She received a bachelor's degree from Harvard University and a Master of Fine Arts from Columbia University's School of the Arts and is married to poet and editor Michael Dumanis.
-Currently she is the Doris and Carl Kempner Distinguished Professor at Purchase College (SUNY).
+A graduate of the Dwight-Englewood School, she received a bachelor's degree from Harvard University and a Master of Fine Arts from Columbia University's School of the Arts and is married to poet and editor Michael Dumanis.
+Currently, she is the Doris and Carl Kempner Distinguished Professor at Purchase College (SUNY).

 Career

 Ferrell won the "Discovery"/The Nation prize in 2001.
 From 2002 to 2004 she was a Stegner Fellow at Stanford University.
-Her writing has appeared in A Public Space, The Baffler, Black Clock, Fence, Gulf Coast, New England Review, The New Republic, The New Yorker, The New York Review of Books, The Paris Review, Ploughshares, Tin House, and The Yale Review, and in anthologies such as Language for a New Century: Contemporary Poetry from the Middle East, Asia, and Beyond (W.W.
+Her writing has appeared in American Poetry Review, A Public Space, The Baffler, Black Clock, Fence, Gulf Coast, New England Review, The New Republic, The New Yorker, The New York Review of Books, The Paris Review, Ploughshares, Tin House, and The Yale Review, and in anthologies such as Language for a New Century: Contemporary Poetry from the Middle East, Asia, and Beyond (W.W.
 Norton), The HarperCollins Book of English Poetry (HarperCollins India), and The Penguin Book of Indian Poets (Penguin India).